tomsWebConsulting/twcsl/v7.1/Member Area Sign In Dialog Change/README.md

 * **2022-12-06**

-  * add parameter for CSS customization
+  * add variable for CSS customization
   * fix for changes SS made that broke the code
   * bumped version to 0.2.0